Marine Mammal Stranding Center

 Over the years...

-In the MMSC’s first decade, from 1978 to 1988, the most common species the MMSC rescued included harbor seals, bottlenose dolphins, loggerhead sea turtles, and leatherback sea turtles.
-In the last 10 years, since 2010, the most common species are grey seals, harbor seals, loggerhead sea turtles, and bottlenose dolphins.
+In the MMSC’s first decade, from 1978 to 1988, the most common species responded to included Harbor seals, Bottlenose dolphins, Loggerhead sea turtles, and Leatherback sea turtles.
+In the last 10 years, since 2014, the most common species are Grey seals, Harbor seals, Loggerhead sea turtles, and Bottlenose dolphins.

-Our stranding information is updated daily to provide the public with the most up to date data we have available.
+Our stranding information is updated as soon as possible to provide the public with the most up to date data we have available.

-Director Bob Schoelkopf and Co-Director Sheila Dean assisting a pilot whale.
+Founding Director Emeritus Bob Schoelkopf and Co-Director Sheila Dean assisting a pilot whale.

 • (8) Spotted Dolphin (Stenella frontalis)